 3. Don’t Determine The Quality Based on The Price

 This is probably the most important tip of how to pick a good wine.
 Many people make the mistake, of relating high-quality wines with high prices.
-However, you may get an expensive wine, and you may not like it.
+However, you may get an expensive Sicilian Wine, and you may not like it.
 There are cheap wines that are ideal for your taste, so do not ignore them.

 The price is a consideration but does not determine quality.
 When determining quality, start with features unique to the wine.